No Highway in the Sky: Plot

 The next day, Teasdale speaks to Honey's superiors on his behalf.
 Sir John promises to seek the truth.
-However, there are powerful men who demand that Honey be repudiated to discredit his unproved theory, and to save the reputation of British passenger aviation, now awash in a sea of bad press.
+However, there are powerful men who demand that Honey be repudiated to discredit his unproved theory and to save the reputation of British passenger aviation, which is now awash in a sea of bad press.
 Sir John tells a shaken Honey that he must undergo psychological testing.
 Honey goes home to find the house in order and Corder spending the night with Elspeth.

 Teasdale, who has also been helping Elspeth, abruptly leaves for California, deliberately allowing space for any romance between Corder and Honey to develop.
 Honey returns to his experiment but the 1440th hour soon passes without any structural failure.
 Corder is angered by his readiness to surrender and his failure to see how Elspeth is suffering.

 During a board meeting, Sir David questions Honey's sanity.
 Honey finally objects, refusing to be railroaded.
 He resigns and threatens to protest at the departure of every Rutland Reindeer—and collapse them, too.
 He walks out.
 At home, Corder worries what he will live on and discovers that he has not deposited his salary in the bank for seven months.
 Laughing and crying, she says he has to have someone to look after him.
 She is going to marry him.

-Meanwhile, the Reindeer Honey disabled is repaired, but the tail falls off after its next landing.
+Meanwhile, the Reindeer that Honey disabled is repaired, but the tail falls off after its next landing.
 The tail spar is found in Labrador, showing metal fatigue.
 Scott, Sir John and Corder run to tell Honey in his lab and there is a horrific crashing noise as the tail separates, at last.
-Honey realizes that he failed to account for temperature.
+Honey realizes that he failed to account for temperature fluctuations to affect the timing of the Reindeer's tail failures.